Zijiang M99

 The Zijiang M99 is a semi-automatic anti-materiel rifle first introduced in 2005.
 It has since seen use by the People's Liberation Army Navy and Marine Corps in anti-piracy operations in the Gulf of Aden, and has been seen in the hands of various rebel groups involved in the Syrian Civil War.

-Overview
+History

+The acquisition of the M99 by rebel forces in Syria is thought to have been brokered through Qatar or Sudan.

+Design

 The Type 99 is a lightweight 12.7x108 mm, direct impingement gas-operated, anti-materiel rifle.
 It features a large muzzle brake to aid in the mitigation of the recoil produced by its cartridge.
 A 2006 trial conducted by the Pakistan Army indicated that the rifle is capable of 1.6 MOA accuracy with the appropriate precision ammunition.
-The acquisition of the M99 by rebel forces in Syria is thought to have been brokered through Qatar or Sudan.